 Transcript of this podcast:

 Earlier this month, Comscore released numbers that showed, for the first time since 2011, Yahoo beat Google in traffic; Yahoo’s unique visitors were up by roughly 20% compared to July of last year, when the company came in third behind Google and Microsoft.
-For Marissa Mayer, it’s a success as one of the most scrutinized CEOs in America.

 It was five weeks ago when my boss and I were sitting in a coffee shop and I told him I wanted to transition out of my position.
 The words kind of slipped out.
 I was mentally exhausted and tired.
 While certainly there were parts of my job – and people too – that I enjoyed, there wasn’t a day that passed where I didn’t think, “This isn’t what I want to do.”